Gael-Lopes-Da-Silva/voting.app/README.md

 Description
 ------------------------------------------------------------------

-A tiny project to vote beetween cats and dog.
+A tiny project to vote between cats and dog.
 The project work with two database (postgre and redis).
 It is mainly a docker learning project.

 Usage